Do you know someone that needs help?

 When to seek professional help

-While these tips can be helpful when you’re supporting someone who’s struggling, it’s important to understand that mental health illnesses can be serious conditions that often need professional help.
+While these tips can be helpful when you’re supporting someone who’s struggling, it’s important to understand that mental health illnesses can be serious conditions that often need professional mental health treatment.
 If your loved one’s problems are having a negative impact on their quality of life and ability to function, this is a sign they need extra support.

 At Priory, our experts can help your loved one to overcome their symptoms and get their life back on track.
 No-one needs to struggle with their mental health; we can help your loved one take steps towards a full and lasting recovery.